 The following are a few ways to style your training shoes.

 Wear the Right Pair of Pants

 Training shoes are very sleek and sporty so that means your pants also have to be very sleek and sporty.
 It means that you should wear athletic or tapered jeans.
 When your pants are tapered like track pants or joggers, the silhouette of the shoe stands out.
-Some of my favorites are the Nike Tech Fleece Jogger your standard track pants from let’s say Adidas.
+Some of my favourites are the Nike Tech Fleece Jogger your standard track pants from let’s say Adidas.
 Likewise with jeans, if you want to show off the shoe, you are going to have to taper your pants.
 Here, I don’t mean skin-tight pants, instead, I am talking about the ankle area.
 You can get that tapered look by tailoring your pants.
 You can also cuff your pants with the pin roll method.
 This is going to give your fit a unique look and it is going to look like “you know what you’re doing”.

 Wear the Right Pair of Socks

 Another way to style trainers is to wear the right pair of socks.
 This is just my opinion and I don’t think you should be wearing any other type of socks besides no-shows or crew socks.
 Both of these look amazing with trainers.
 No-shows because you get that tad bit of ankle exposure and crew socks because you can always cuff your pants and shoe off that little bit of branding or design of your socks.
-Also, if you’re still into this, wearing your crew socks over your track pants or joggers and give that a nice flow showing the silhouette of your shoe.
+Also, if you’re still into this, wear your crew socks over your track pants or joggers and give that a nice flow showing the silhouette of your shoe.

-The focus of your Color Blocking
+The focus of your Colour Blocking

 Trainers are perfect for summer, training and any situation except the formal ones of course where you have to dress up.
-I personally worn some ultra-boots on some dates and it was fine.
+I personally wore some ultra-boots on some dates and it was fine.
 Now that you know how to rock these, go pretend that you look like “you know what you’re doing”.